williamfcoelho/introducao_getx/README.md

 # introducao_getx

-A new Flutter project whit Getx.
+A new Flutter project for learning the Getx concepts.

 ## Getting Started